Noor's Plugin

 How to Configure SMTP to Send Email on InMotion Hosting

 WordPress uses the PHPMailer library for sending an email from your server.
 While the default option works well for most sites, some websites may encounter an issue with email deliverability.
 In that case, you can choose to bypass your server by using a third-party SMTP service provider.
-In this article, I will show you how you can configure SMTP to send email from a site hosted on InMotion Hosting.
+In this article, we will show you how you can configure SMTP to send email from a site hosted on InMotion Hosting.

 SMTP Configuration on InMotion Hosting